d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 #### Description

-Run to add, remove, or delete maintenance windows from the iLO repository.
+Command to add, remove, or delete maintenance windows from the iLO repository.

 #### Parameters